Conversation Analysis

 Turning thousands of customer conversations into structured insight, generated automatically, without slowing agents down.

 I mapped how conversations were actually closed in production.
-Interviews and workflow reviews showed manual summaries were often skipped because agents prioritize speed.
-Managers confirmed they had no scalable way to understand patterns across interactions.
-Insight lived in raw message history, not structured data.
+A series of customer interviews, and workflow reviews via Pendo metrics showed manual summaries were often skipped because agents prioritize speed.
+Managers confirmed they had no scalable way to understand patterns across conversation interactions, insight lived in raw message history, not structured data.

 The key insight: AI would only be adopted if it attached itself to behavior agents already perform.
 Any extra dashboard or review queue would fail.
 That finding anchored the direction: analysis had to run in the background, appear at the right moment, and stay editable so humans retained final control.

 Early exploration focused on flows and permissions.
 Design, product, and engineering collaborated on a consent model that rolled Communication Center settings into CRM controls, ensuring company and customer opt-in were explicit.
-Because the feature touched AI and customer data, transparency and permissions were treated as core UX problems.
+Because the feature touched AI and customer data, transparency and permissions were treated as core UX problems, not legal checkboxes.

-I explored multiple entry points for automated summaries, including an always-available trigger.
-We rejected that direction due to system cost and behavioral risk.
-Summaries needed to feel purposeful, not like a novelty action.
-Anchoring analysis to the wrap-up phase after an interaction balanced intent, relevance, and performance.
-Omnichannel complexity, especially phone transcription, reinforced the need for editable outputs and clear system states across data quality variations.
+From there, I explored multiple entry points for automated summaries, including an always-available trigger, which we rejected due to system cost and behavioral risk.
+Summaries needed to feel purposeful, not like a novelty action, so we anchored analysis to the wrap-up phase.
+This was complicated by the fact that Communication Center isn't a phone provider.
+We support phone integrations, meaning summaries could only generate after a call ended and a transcription was available.
+That constraint, across all channels and varying data quality, made editable outputs and clear system states essential from the start.

-With a working prototype, we launched a closed beta with enterprise customers to validate trust and usefulness.
+With a working proof of concept, we launched a closed beta with enterprise customers to validate trust and usefulness.
 I partnered with product and support to review ratings across summaries, topics, and sentiment, targeting ~80% accuracy as an early viability benchmark.
 Separate rating controls helped isolate weak areas and guide iteration.

-As confidence grew, decisions shifted from whether the AI worked to how it should behave in production.
-I worked with engineering to establish refined editing rules, limiting topic and sentiment changes to admins to protect reporting integrity.
-Close collaboration ensured the experience stayed lightweight while syncing results end-to-end with the CRM.
+As confidence grew throughout the Beta, decisions shifted from whether the AI worked to how it should behave in production.
+I worked with the engineering team to establish refined editing rules, limiting topic and sentiment changes to admins to protect reporting integrity.
+Close collaboration with engineering ensured the experience stayed lightweight while syncing results end-to-end with the CRM.
 Generated summaries automatically update records and remain pinned to conversation history, making insight visible without adding new steps.

 Outcomes